Lemez/lemez.github.io/_posts/2015-10-10-whos-playing-whom-world-music-and-soft-power.md

 <p>It isn't just big countries with troublesome military campaigns who are seeing the value of sending out cultural diplomats.
 Brendan Quinlivan is a Senior Policy Advisor at the New Zealand Cultural Diplomacy International Programme, whose stated aim is to 'maintain a New Zealand cultural presence in key overseas regions or countries in order to boost New Zealand’s profile and economic, trade, tourism, diplomatic and cultural interests.'

-{% include JB/video yt_id="mlYkIJVguCU" text="Two guys helping to make Brendan's job a lot easier."%}
+{% include JB/video id="mlYkIJVguCU" text="Two guys helping to make Brendan's job a lot easier."%}

 </p>